 What is the significance of the “leaping trout” in the logo?

 The leaping trout is a rendering of a limited edition bronze sculpture by Bruce Brady.
 The sculpture, entitled “The Royal Coachman,” depicts one of Bruce’s favorite outdoor adventures and captures the essence of a dream caught and experienced.

 Does Catch-A-Dream have chapters or local affiliates?

-No. We designed Catch-A-Dream to remain highly centralized, and as such we manage all Catch-A-Dream activities nationwide from our single office located at Mississippi State University.
-We feel that our mission and vision are very important, and we have structured the Foundation to maximize our capacity to remain true to the original mission and objectives.
+No. We designed Catch-A-Dream to remain highly centralized, and as such we manage all Catch-A-Dream activities nationwide from our single headquarters office located in Starkville, MS. We feel that our mission and vision are very important, and we have structured the Foundation to maximize our capacity to remain true to the original mission and objectives.

 We have observed many other non-profits and conservation organizations in their development and see all too frequently the failure of chapters and affiliates at the local levels when the core mission is either altered, forgotten or in some cases, just plain ignored in deference to local or personal agendas.
 For that reason, we are dedicated to ensuring the integrity of our mission and of the implementation of the programs to accomplish the core mission by retaining absolute control over funds and every aspect of the dream granting process.
 This is the only way we can conceive of maintaining absolute stewardship of the resources with which our supporters and donors entrust us.

 Must I be an Outfitter or Charter Service for a child to hunt or fish on my property?